azrails/printf/README.md

 # printf
-### A self-written version of the C standard library function.
+### :question: A self-written version of the C standard library function.